egilic/egilic/README.md

 ## Currently Learning

-I'm constantly improving my expertise in **Advanced Operating Systems**, **Machine Learning Algorithms**, and **Computer Architecture**.
+I'm constantly learning as much as I can in **Advanced Operating Systems**, **Machine Learning Algorithms**, and **Physics**.
 I enjoy tackling complex problems and building systems that push the boundaries of modern computing.

 ---